Holofernes

-Holofernes (Ὀλοφέρνης; הולופרנס) was an invading Assyrian general in the Book of Judith, who was beheaded by Judith, who entered his camp and decapitated him while he was intoxicated.
+Holofernes (Ὀλοφέρνης; הולופרנס) was an invading Assyrian general in the Book of Judith.
+He was beheaded by Judith, who entered his camp and decapitated him while he was intoxicated.

 Etymology

 The name 'Holofernes' is derived from the Old Persian name *Varufarnāh, meaning "with wide-reaching glory", and is composed of the terms *varuš, meaning "wide", and farnāh, meaning "glory" (c.f. the farnah).

 Biblical account

 According to the Book of Judith, Holofernes had been dispatched by "Nebuchadnezzar" to take vengeance on the Kingdom of Judah, which had withheld assistance in his most recent war.
 Having occupied every land along the coastline, Holofernes outlawed the worship of any god other than Nebuchadnezzar.
 Despite being warned against attacking by Achior, the leader of the Ammonites, Holofernes laid siege to the city of Bethulia.
 The city almost fell to the invading army because Holofernes' advance stopped the water supply to Bethulia, which led to its people encouraging their rulers to capitulate.
 The leaders vowed to surrender if no help arrived within five days.
 Bethulia was saved by Judith, a Judean widow, who entered the camp of Holofernes, seduced him, and got him drunk before beheading him.
 She returned to Bethulia with the severed head.
 The assassination of Holofernes led to the defeat of his army.